MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/retention-policies.md

 - Contas do OneDrive

-- Grupos do Office 365 (aplicável ao conteúdo da caixa de correio, site e documentos do grupo.
-Em breve, haverá suporte para conteúdo no Planner, Yammer, CRM Microsoft Teams, PowerBI, Stream, Exchange e sites de equipe do SharePoint
+- Grupos do Office 365 (aplicável ao conteúdo da caixa de correio do grupo e ao site do SharePoint associado.)

 - Pastas públicas do Exchange